opensbt/.github/profile/README.md

 🙋‍♀️ OpenSBT is a modular framework for the virtual validation of cyber physical systems using heuristic testing techniques.
 Originally, it has been develeped to provide a generic environment for validating automated driving systems.
-Lately it started to support researchers in testing learning-enabled components from different domains.
+Recently, it started to support researchers in testing learning-enabled components across various domains.

 🌈 OpenSBT is open-source and distributed under the Apache 2.0 license.
 We encourage contributions of all kinds.
 Whether you have feature requests or encounter issues, feel free to create tickets or open discussions.